Problem Description

 Anonymous Response: [In response to other user] yeah, it does seem to involve the sum of factorials.
 But the the thing I can’t figure out is why.
 Also as someone else brought up, how do we prove this is the most efficient method?

-It is important to note that this was determined heuristically by them, but not formally proved, however at this point in time there was a known algorithm for generating superpermutation strings called the Recursive Algorithm1, from Greg Egan’s page he describes it as follows
+It is important to note that this was determined heuristically by them, but not formally proved.
+At this point in time there was a known algorithm for generating superpermutation strings called the Recursive Algorithm1, from Greg Egan’s page he describes it as follows

 He also then goes on to prove the following theorem

-On his page he provides a proof, however personally I don’t feel like writing it down here right now.
+On his page he provides a proof, however personally I don’t feel like writing it down here.
 What this does tell us now though is that we have a new upper bound using B2.
 We now know that if $s\in\sigma_n$ then

 $$ n!\leq L(s) \leq \sum_{k=1}^n k! $$